woodbeary/laterdog-2/project-status.md

 ## Known Issues
 - Swipe functionality is not yet implemented (placeholder page in place)
+- Some linter errors in ClientHomeContent component need to be addressed

 ## Next Steps
+1. Resolve linter errors in ClientHomeContent component
-1. Design and implement the user card component for the swipe interface
+2. Design and implement the user card component for the swipe interface
-2. Set up backend API for fetching potential matches
+3. Set up backend API for fetching potential matches
-3. Implement swipe gestures and animations
+4. Implement swipe gestures and animations
-4. Develop logic for handling user interactions (likes, dislikes, matches)
+5. Develop logic for handling user interactions (likes, dislikes, matches)
-5. Create a match notification system
+6. Create a match notification system
-6. Begin work on GitHub OAuth integration
+7. Begin work on GitHub OAuth integration
-7. Start designing the matching algorithm
+8. Start designing the matching algorithm

 ## Long-term Goals
 - Implement a recommendation system for potential matches